Robust distributed decision-making in swarm robotics

 Background

 During my PhD at the University of Bristol (2013-2018) I spent 3 months as a Research Assistant exploring how my ongoing research on consensus formation in multi-agent systems could be applied to collective decision-making in robot swarms.
-This work was focused on the "best-of-" problem - a fundamental challenge in swarm robotics where a group of robots needs to collectively select the best option from multiple alternatives using only local interactions and decentralised algorithms.
+This work was focused on the "best-of-" problem, where a group of robots needs to collectively select the best option from multiple alternatives using only local interactions and decentralised algorithms.
 This problem is inspired by biological systems, such as ants and honeybees, which need to collectively decide on a new nesting location by comparing possible options.

 Traditional approaches to this problem often struggle when some robots malfunction, potentially disrupting the entire swarm's decision-making process.
 Our research investigated how introducing a third truth state could improve robustness whilst still allowing the swarm to reach consensus.